-Figures 6 and 7 show the effect of upstream IMF $B_Z$ (panel a), and solar wind dynamic pressure (panel b) on the magnetopause nose (panel c), total energy through the dayside magnetopause nose position (panel d) and the ionospheric cross-polar cap potential CPCP (panel e) during the simulated intervals shown in figures 1 and 2.
-The 0.5 $R_E$ resolution run results are shown in black, and 0.25 $R_E$ resolution results are shown in magenta.
+Figures 6 and 7 show the effect of upstream IMF B_Z (panel a), and solar wind dynamic pressure (panel b) on the magnetopause nose (panel c), total energy through the dayside magnetopause nose position (panel d) and the ionospheric cross-polar cap

+15 potential CPCP (panel e) during the simulated intervals shown in figures 1 and 2.
+The 0.5 R_E resolution run results are shown in black, and 0.25 R_E resolution results are shown in magenta.
 Grey shaded area highlights the 6-hour interval simulated using both resolutions.
 Blue and green curves indicate reference values (see below) and solar wind upstream conditions, respectively.
-As a metrics for validating the simulation results, we use the magnitude of the relative difference (given as $\delta$ in panel c of figures 6 and 7)
+As a metrics for validating the simulation results, we use the magnitude of the relative difference (given as δ in panel c of figures 6 and 7)

-$$\delta = \left| \frac{x{\text{ref}} - x{\text{GUMICS}-4}}{x{\text{ref}}} \right|,\tag{2}$$ in which x is the GUMICS-4 variable and $x{ref}$ refers to the reference parameter value of the variable.
-An average $\delta$ value is computed for each ICME simulation phase (nominal solar wind, sheath, cloud) for both 0.5 $R_E$ and 0.25 $R_E$ resolution runs.
+$$20 \quad \delta = \left| \frac{x{\text{ref}} - x{\text{GUMICS}-4}}{x{\text{ref}}} \right|,\tag{2}$$ in which x is the GUMICS-4 variable and x{ref} refers to the reference parameter value of the variable.
+An average δ value is computed for each ICME simulation phase (nominal solar wind, sheath, cloud) for both 0.5 R_E and 0.25 R_E resolution runs.
 These percentage values can be found in table 2.
 We also compute standard deviation (SD) for the reference vs. GUMICS-4 results.
-A single SD value (given in panels c, d and e) is computed for the 0.5 $R_E$ resolution runs to illustrate how similar the temporal evolution is over time scales of days for GUMICS-4 and the reference parameter.
+A single SD value (given in panels c, d and e) is computed for the 0.5 R_E resolution runs to illustrate how similar the temporal evolution is over time scales of days for GUMICS-4 and the reference parameter.

-Figures 6a and 6b show that the IMF $B_Z$ fluctuates approximately between -5...+5 nT during nominal solar wind conditions, while the solar wind dynamic pressure is steady and low.
-At the onset of ICME sheath, both $B_Z$ and dynamic pressure start fluctuating with increased amplitude.
-Moreover, after the onset of ICME cloud, the orientation of the IMF slowly rotates from southward to northward with the solar wind dynamic pressure decreasing rapidly and remaining low until the end of the simulated interval.
+- 25 temporal evolution is over time scales of days for GUMICS-4 and the reference parameter.
+Figures 6a and 6b show that the IMF B_Z fluctuates approximately between -5...+5 nT during nominal solar wind conditions, while the solar wind dynamic pressure is steady and low.
+At the onset of ICME sheath, both B_Z and dynamic pressure start fluctuating with increased amplitude.
+Moreover, after the onset of ICME cloud, the orientation of the IMF slowly rotates from southward to northward with the solar wind dynamic pressure decreasing rapidly and remaining low until the end of the - 30 simulated interval.
 This behaviour is somewhat similar during the 2014 event (figures 7a-7b), with the exception of missing high amplitude fluctuations due to absence of a distinct ICME sheath.